acl-org/arr-dc-website/_pages/protocol.md

 meta-reviews for the ARR cycle, or they can grant the license for all future ARR cycles until consent is withdrawn.
 Additionally, ACs can specify if they prefer their meta-reviews to be included as-is or paraphrased.

+## Overview of pre-April 2024 protocol

+### For authors

+Authors are requested to consent to the collection of their data after the review process is completed and acceptance decisions are released.
+Collected data includes the submission draft and the donated peer reviews of their draft.

+### For reviewers

+Reviewers are asked once per cycle if they are willing to donate their peer review reports.
+The collected data consists of the review texts only.

+### For meta-reviewers

+ACs are asked to consent to the sharing of reviews of papers that are eventually accepted at an \*ACL conference.
+Meta-review texts are **NOT** collected.